MellowKyler/pdfp/README.md

 - Download [Briss](https://github.com/mbaeuerle/Briss-2.0)
   - Requires [Java](https://www.oracle.com/java/technologies/downloads) 8 or above
 - Install [Tesseract and Ghostscript](https://ocrmypdf.readthedocs.io/en/latest/installation.html#installing-on-windows) (requirements for ocrmypdf)

+### Optional - Balabolka TTS
+Download [Balabolka](https://www.cross-plus-a.com/balabolka.htm) as an alternative to gTTS
+- This is my preferred free Text-to-Speech method. gTTS gets rate limited very quickly.
+- If you are not on Windows, Balabolka runs through [Wine](https://www.winehq.org/).
+You can configure a Wine prefix if desired.
+- Ctrl+K for Skin options.
+"FM" is my preference.
+- Ctrl+Shift+D for Use Online TTS Service.
+"Google \[1\] - English (US)" is my preference.

 ## Installation and Running